groupdocs-conversion/GroupDocs.Conversion-Docs/mcp/use-cases/batch-convert-folder.md

 id: mcp-batch-convert-folder
 url: conversion/mcp/use-cases/batch-convert-folder
 title: How to batch-convert a folder of documents with an AI agent
+linkTitle: Batch-convert a folder
 weight: 4
 description: "Convert an entire folder of documents with a single prompt — the agent orchestrates, the GroupDocs engine batch-converts locally; nothing is uploaded, originals are kept."
 keywords: batch convert files with Claude, convert entire folder AI agent, bulk document conversion MCP, batch processing MCP server
 productName: GroupDocs.Conversion MCP Server
 toc: True
+structuredData:
+    showOrganization: True
+    howTo:
+        name: "How to batch-convert a folder of documents with an AI agent"
+        description: "Convert an entire folder of documents with a single prompt — the agent orchestrates, the GroupDocs engine batch-converts locally; nothing is uploaded, originals are kept."
+        steps:
+        - name: "Install the server"
+          text: "Run the GroupDocs.Conversion MCP server with Docker or dnx and register it in your AI client."
+        - name: "Put the documents in the storage folder"
+          text: "Point GROUPDOCS_MCP_STORAGE_PATH at the folder that holds the files the agent should use."
+        - name: "Ask the agent"
+          text: "Convert every DOCX in my documents folder to PDF, keep the originals"
 ---

 Convert an **entire folder of documents with a single prompt** — the agent orchestrates, the GroupDocs engine batch-converts locally; nothing is uploaded and your originals are kept.
 Point the server at the folder and ask: